Mandatory Qualifications for HI, VI and MSI Teachers - the MQ

 See the Training Pathways section of the Sensory Learning Hub.
 You can find the TP section here.

-This offers teachers wishing to specialise in MSI a choice of training course and establishment again.
+This new course offers teachers wishing to specialise in MSI a choice of training course and establishment again.
 This ensures children with MSI have access to the specialists they need and enhances availability of course providers for the sensory impairment sector.

 The Seashell Trust MQ course will be delivered through distance learning and also offer ample opportunity to visit the Seashell site and benefit from the specialist facilities there.

 Expressions of interest and applications are open now and you can find out more here: https://www.seashelltrust.org.uk/mqmsi-pgdip/.
-You will find that at the bottom of the webpage there is a link to book onto one of the monthly "Q&A - find out more about the course" online sessions.

 On 7th September 2023 the teacher for the sensory impaired (QTSI) apprenticeship was approved by IfATE (the Insitute for Apprenticeships and Technical Education) .https://www.instituteforapprenticeships.org/

-• The Trailblazer Group is assisting University course providers to prepare for delivery of their training as an apprenticeship.
+- The Trailblazer Group is assisting University course providers to prepare for delivery of their training as an apprenticeship.
 The apprenticeship will only be possible once a suitable end-point assessment organisation (EPAO) has given an ‘in principle’ commitment to the Education and Skills Funding Agency (ESFA) to deliver assessments on this apprenticeship standard.

-• It is very important that sudent intakes for September 2024 continue to apply to the University course providers for the delivery of the MQs as they are now.
+- It is very important that sudent intakes for September 2024 continue to apply to the University course providers for the delivery of the MQs as they are now.

 The Trailblazer Group led by Rory McDonnell and Tina Wakefield are to be congratulated and thanked for all their work and support to reach this stage.
 It is also important to thank colleagues in IfATE for their help during the process.
 Whilst there is still work to be done before we are able to start the QTSI Apprenticeship this is an amazing achievment for the SI sector.
 Thank you.